Memba/Memba-Widgets/test/samples/move-resize-rotate.md

 The rectangle is rotated by an angle alpha which remains constant as a user resizes this rectangle.
 Solid rectangles represent rotated rectangles.
 Dotted rectangles are the same rectangles before applying the rotation.
 The M=M' handle remains at the same position through resizing with the S handle.
-The mouse drags the S handle form S to S' so that the height and width change from (h,w) to (h',w').
+The mouse drags the S handle from S to S' so that the height and width change from (h,w) to (h',w').
 The top and left attributes define T which is the position of the M handle before the rotation.
 After resizing, S has moved to S', C (center of rotation) has moved to C' and T has move to T'.
 So sizing requires that we calculate top, left, height and width if we want to keep M=M'.

 To find T' (the new top and left):

 1. we need to rotate T around C by an alpha angle to find M
 2. we then need to rotate M around C' by a -alpha angle to find T'